stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 kubectl logs -n <namespace> <restore pod name> --all-containers
 ```

 Inspect the log carefully.
-You should notice the respective error that lead to restore failure.
+You should notice the respective error that leads to restore failure.